JimPresting/n8n-gcp-selfhost/README.md

  The **container restarts** with the old data preserved.
  The **cronjob automates updates** every Sunday at 3 AM.

+Now, please make sure that when setting up your private n8n account, you watch out for the correct path the next time you use it.
+It should be **`.../home`** so that it doesn’t ask you to sign up again, as there is no login page from the signup screen.
+It may seem trivial, but if you don’t notice it, you might think your data is lost.

 Hope this helps you set up and automate your n8n instance! 🚀 For more on how to effectively set up workflows that truly help you or your business be more efficient, check out our YouTube channel: [StardawnAI](https://www.youtube.com/@StardawnAI).
 Thank you! 😊